-The details of the Entry Capacity release process are set out in Section B of the UNC and the Entry Capacity Release (ECR) Methodology Statement.
-National Grid can only permanently increase the level of entry capacity at an Aggregated System Entry Point (ASEP) having first assessed how much entry capacity may be substituted to meet the increase as a result of applying its Entry Capacity Substitution Methodology.
+The details of the entry capacity release process are set out in Section B of the UNC and the Entry Capacity Release (ECR) Methodology Statement.
+We can only permanently increase the level of entry capacity at an aggregated system entry point (ASEP) having first assessed how much entry capacity may be substituted to meet the increase as a result of applying its Entry Capacity Substitution Methodology.

-The condition describes two incentive mechanisms that incentivise National Grid to manage its lead times for releasing additional entry capacity.
+The condition describes two incentive mechanisms that incentivise us to manage our lead times for releasing additional entry capacity.

 Special Condition 5G: NTS gas exit incentives, costs and revenues

 The NTS exit condition sets out similar requirements to that for entry capacity.
-Under the enduring exit arrangements there is an incentive for National Grid to manage its lead times for releasing additional exit capacity.
+Under the enduring exit arrangements there is an incentive for us to manage our lead times for releasing additional exit capacity.

-24 Reform of exit capacity arrangements applies to capacity held from 1st October 2012.

-The details of the Exit Capacity release process are set out in Section B of the UNC and the NTS Exit Capacity Release Methodology Statement.
-National Grid can only permanently increase the level of exit capacity at an Exit Point having first assessed how much exit capacity may be substituted to meet the increase as a result of applying its Exit Capacity Substitution Methodology.
+The details of the exit capacity release process are set out in Section B of the UNC and the NTS Exit Capacity Release Methodology Statement.
+We can only permanently increase the level of exit capacity at an exit point having first assessed how much exit capacity may be substituted to meet the increase because of applying its Exit Capacity Substitution Methodology.

 Pipelines Safety Regulations 1996

-The Pipelines Safety Regulations (PSR) 1996 were made under the Health and Safety at Work Act 1974.
-These Regulations are the principal health and safety legislation in the UK concerning the safety and integrity of pipelines, and are regulated by the Health and Safety Executive (HSE).
+The Pipelines Safety Regulations 1996 (PSR) was made under the Health and Safety at Work Act 1974.
+These regulations are the principal health and safety legislation in the UK concerning the safety and integrity of pipelines, and are regulated by the Health and Safety Executive (HSE).
 They apply to all relevant onshore UK pipelines to ensure that these pipelines are designed, constructed, operated, maintained and decommissioned safely.
-In particular they class certain pipelines that transport certain “dangerous fluids” as Major Accident Hazard Pipelines (MAHPs).
+In particular, they class certain pipelines that transport certain “dangerous fluids” as Major Accident Hazard Pipelines (MAHPs).
 All natural gas pipelines operating above 7 bar(g) fall into this category.

 PSR covers four areas:

-Pipeline design
+pipeline design

-Pipeline safety systems
+pipeline safety systems

-Pipeline construction and installation
+pipeline construction and installation

-Examination and maintenance
+examination and maintenance.

 Operators of MAHPs are required to notify the HSE before construction, use and modification of the pipelines.

-The Regulations require that construction of a new MAHP must not start until the operator has notified HSE at least six months prior to the start of construction (of the first stage of construction), although in practice the HSE are involved in discussions on the design and routeing of the pipeline ahead of this notification period.
-Notification of at least 3 months is also required in other cases, for example in advance of
+The regulations require that construction of a new MAHP must not start until the operator has notified HSE at least six months prior to the start of construction (of the first stage of construction), although in practice the HSE are involved in discussions on the design and routeing of the pipeline ahead of this notification period.
+Notification of at least 3 months is also required in other cases, for example in advance of:

- Major modifications or remedial work to the pipeline.
+major modifications or remedial work to the pipeline

- Changes in safe operating limits e.g. pressure uprating
+changes in safe operating limits e.g. pressure uprating

- Changes in fluid composition or type as this may have an effect on pipeline integrity
+changes in fluid composition or type as this may have an effect on pipeline integrity

- End of use of a pipeline (decommissioning and dismantling)
+end of use of a pipeline (decommissioning and dismantling)

- Changes in pipeline materials and equipment
+changes in pipeline materials and equipment

- Re-routeing of pipelines
+re-routeing of pipelines.

 PSR further require that a pipeline operator has adequate arrangements in place to deal with an accidental loss of fluid from a pipeline, defects and damage to a pipeline or any other emergency affecting the pipeline.
 Operators of MAHPs must also have adequate emergency procedures, an appropriate organisation and effective arrangements in place to deal with an emergency involving a MAHP.
 Since pipelines may typically span large areas of the country, this requires the pipeline operator to liaise with local authorities along the route of the pipeline to ensure that they also have suitable emergency procedures in place to meet their obligations under PSR.